DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-23-notifications-mvp.md

 ((provider_name)) withdrew ((course name)) (((course_code))) in Publish teacher training courses, at ((attribute_change_datetime)).

-This course is no longer visible on Find and candidates can’t apply to it.
-It also can’t be republished or reopened to applicants in the current cycle.
+This course is no longer visible on Find and candidates cannot apply to it.
+It also cannot be republished or reopened to applicants in the current cycle.

 You can view the withdrawn course in Publish at ((course url)).